nikoheikkila/nikoheikkila.fi/content/blog/effortless-end-to-end-testing-with-microsoft-playwright/index.md

 })();
 ```

 What is incredibly impressive is that the code is clearly structured, annotated, and wrapped as an asynchronous instantly invocated function.
-It even suggests places for writing test expectations.
+It even suggests places for writing test expectations with `assert.equal()`.
 If you have Playwright installed globally or in a project, you may repeat the previous actions by running `node test.js`.

 From here, you likely want to fine-tune the selectors to be more user-friendly, which is a trivial task given your application has a sensible frontend structure.

-### Automated Pipeline Runs
+### Portability and Automation

+If you work on a general-purpose test suite, you may sprinkle a little bit of portability into the cake by using [the official Docker image][docker] provided by Microsoft.

 Writing tests is never enough if they only run locally.
 Playwright supports most of the Continuous Integration solutions out of the box, including **Travis**, **Jenkins**, **Circle CI**, and **GitHub Actions**.

-To my pleasant surprise, Playwright has its own [GitHub Action][action] and [Docker image][docker], which makes it portable across a wide variety of platforms.
+For the latter, you may also use [the official GitHub Action][action].

 ## Closing Remarks

 Lately, I've started working with an extensive e-commerce application where a robust end-to-end testing suite is worth every penny.
 We have established an Azure cloud platform development environment and plan to run tests nightly and after deploying a new application version.
 This lifts tons of manual testing and stresses off our backs.

-With Playwright, I drafted an initial test suite and refactored it to page object models in just a couple of hours leveraging the code generation feature, TypeScript, and Jest.
+With Playwright, I drafted an initial test suite by recording a user flow and refactored it to page object models.
+After a couple of hours, I had a full-featured test suite which works as a regression test when I want to ensure my changes haven't broken anything.
 I have a new hammer, and I intend to use it everywhere.

 Have you used Playwright for testing your application?
 Let me know in the comments how it went.